aguerot/nodets-starterkit/README.md

 Implement a method or function that takes an int and returns the correct string.

-Even if these are fairly simple requirements, special attention should be given to readability, architectural principles and good practices
+Even if these are fairly simple requirements, special attention should be given to readability, architectural principles and good practices.

 ## Going further (optional)